 That is entirely up to the person in sanctuary, but based on our experience, it is highly unlikely.
 Sanctuary is a social justice commitment, not a recruiting opportunity.
-It is common for someone in sanctuary to want to maintain and express their own faith.
+It is common for someone in sanctuary to join the weekly worship service, while they also want to maintain and express their own faith.